0x0raman/intergalactic-tradenet-API/README.md

 - **Node.js**: Ensure you have Node.js installed.
 You can download it [here](https://nodejs.org/).
 - **PostgreSQL**: The API uses PostgreSQL for database management.
 - **Kafka**: Kafka is used for message brokering between services.
-- **Docker**: Docker is recommended for running Kafka, Zookeeper, and PostgreSQL instances.

 ## Setup and Installation